UoW-CPC/muscle-orchestrator/README.md

  3. Adds a prefix to the input files, e.g. 'in-1-dataset.fas', 'in-2-dataset.fas'.
  4. Creates a log file into the folder 'logs'.
 Log filename: muscle-orchestrator.log.

- Example: In case the 'dataset.fas' file contains 120 sequences, this result to three files in the input folder:
+ __Example:__ In case the 'dataset.fas' file contains 120 sequences, this result to three files in the input folder:
- * in-1-dataset.fas, file that contains 50 sequences, 1 to 50
+ * in-1-dataset.fas, file that contains sequences 1 to 50.
- * in-2-dataset.fas, file that contains 50 sequences, 51 to 100
+ * in-2-dataset.fas, file that contains sequences 51 to 100.
- * in-3-dataset.fas, file that contains 20 sequences, 101 to 120
+ * in-3-dataset.fas, file that contains sequences 101 to 120.

  ### Phase 2 - MUSCLE parallel execution